A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 As a hybrid breed, Goldendoodles can inherit health issues from their parent breeds, the Golden Retriever and the Poodle.
 Being aware of these potential health concerns is crucial for providing the best possible care for your Goldendoodle.
 One common issue is hip dysplasia, particularly prevalent in larger breeds.
 This condition can lead to arthritis and mobility problems as your dog ages.
 Ensuring your Goldendoodle gets regular exercise and maintains a healthy diet can help manage or even prevent hip dysplasia.

-Eye problems are another concern, often inherited from the Poodle side.
+Eye problems are another concern, often inherited from the Poodle parent side.
 Conditions such as progressive retinal atrophy or cataracts which will affect the vision of your Goldendoodle.
-This makes it very important to have routine exams that focus on examing the eyes of your Goldendoodle.
+This makes it very important to have routine exams that focus on examining the eyes of your Goldendoodle.
 Which will help to provide them with treatment early on.
 Goldendoodles can also suffer from allergies, both skin and food-related.
 These allergies can cause itching, scratching, and ear infections.
 Identifying and avoiding allergens, along with regular grooming and veterinary care, can help manage these issues effectively.

 Lastly, like many dog breeds, Goldendoodles can be susceptible to particular cancer types like mast cell tumors or lymphoma.
 This makes it very important to continue routine check-ups at your local veterinary office.
 Combined with a healthy lifestyle this can help reduce the risk of cancer and ensure early detection if it does occur.
 By staying vigilant and proactive about these health considerations, you can help your Goldendoodle lead a long, healthy, and happy life.